Tutorials

 Use this journal in e-conomic for invoices and inventory regulations:

-You can choose to create a special journal in e-conomic, which you call ‘tracezilla’ or you can use one of the existing journals.
+You can choose to create a new journal in e-conomic, which you call ‘tracezilla’ or you can use one of the existing journals.

 If you go to Sales > Invoices you will be able to pull a payment status from e-conomic.
 Then you will be able to see if an invoice is payed.